RAF Memorial, Victoria Embankment, London

 In 1921 Parlanti’s foundry was subject to labour troubles which delayed production.
 An article in the New Zealand Herald of 5th May 1921 told of how the dispute had delayed casting of the Burns statue by Pomeroy destined for Auckland.
 Whether this was simply not enough workers available, or a dispute, is not known.

 The end of WWI sparked a massive demand for war memorials, and Ercole was inundated with orders from worldwide.
 It was at this time that Charles Gaskin, a metal chaser at Parlanti’s, decided to start up The Art Bronze Foundry of Fulham in 1922, taking some of the customers with him!
-Art Bronze is still very much alive and well.
+1922 had also seen the opening of the new London County Hall building, Ercole had supplied the bronze caps for the columns and pillasters in the Council Chamber.

 RAF Memorial in Parlanti’s foundry.